 Chemistry Placement Test

 The Chemistry Placement Test, taken online in the summer via Canvas, is required for all first-year and transfer students intending to enroll in General, Honors, or Introductory Chemistry.
 Without a Chemistry Placement Test score, students will not be able to pre-register for Chemistry courses.
+The Mathematics Placement Test is also required for students' Chemistry placement.
 After the Chemistry Placement Test is scored, the results will be visible in the Student Portal.
-The Mathematics Placement Test is also required for students' Chemistry placement.
 For more information on placement examinations, please consult the New Student Advising website.

 Advanced Placement Credit